Arzuaga Winery

 -

-La Planta is a place where the flora and fauna of the area coexist.
-A flora composed of pines, oaks and junipers and a fauna made up of wild boars and deer.
-This coexistence is, without a doubt, the confirmation of the love that the Arzuaga family feels for the world of nature.
-The estate consists of 1,400 hectares, a luxury in the heart of the Denomination and Golden Mile of the Ribera del Duero.
+La Planta is a place where the local flora and fauna coexist.
+The flora consists of pines, holm oaks, and junipers, while the fauna includes wild boar and deer.
+This coexistence is undoubtedly a testament to the Arzuaga family's love for the natural world.
+The estate comprises 1,400 hectares, a true luxury in the heart of the Ribera del Duero Designation of Origin and Golden Mile.

 THE NEW YORK TIMES